Bachelor's exchange programme

 The exchange programme in Reims

-For exchange students who want to build their international profile, the Reims campus offers four certificates: International Affairs and Strategy, European Affairs, Economics and Business, and Journalism.
+For exchange students who want to build their international profile, the Reims campus offers three certificates: International Affairs and Strategy, European Affairs, and Economics and Business.
 The certificate programmes take one semester to complete (a minimum of 30 credits).
 Students spending two semesters at Sciences Po can choose to follow two certificate programmes.

 Students who do not want to take a certificate programme can instead design their own programme by choosing from the many courses offered in Reims, mainly in English, but also on French.